We're celebrating the College's 75th Anniversary

 Find out what we offer to your students, how to visit, and how University credit works.

-Instructional design provides support to our faculty on re-designing courses with technology and applying best practices for online teaching and learning.
+Instructional design provides support to our faculty on re-designing courses with technology and applying best practices for teaching and learning.

 Turbocharge Your Education